Blood Bank QBank

 Category: Bloodbank

-8. What is the component of choice for transfusion for a patient with liver disease?
+8. What is the component of choice for transfusion for a patient with Fibrinogen deficiency?

 Physical exam Requirements Physical exam Requirements